aki-chat99/chef-training/SETUP.md

 Note
 ----

 Please contact us if you have any issues in following these steps.
-We need everyone to have these steps and have VirtualBox, Vagrant and the Debian Box installed before we start the class as these steps could take a while to perform as some downloads a big.
+We need everyone to have VirtualBox, Vagrant and the Debian Box installed before we start the class as these steps could take a while to perform as some downloads a quite big.